Tsai-chia-hsiang/deepcvext/README.md

 # TorchCVDeepExt
-The handmade PyTorch extension corporate with opencv and some python native libraries for deep learning purpose
+The handmade PyTorch extension corporate with OpenCV and some Python native libraries for deep learning on computer vision purposes